The following article is by Sherri Mertz, ACA L4 Coastal Kayaking Instructor.

 For those of us who paddle in colder climates, what we wear while paddling has more to do with safety than with style or comfort.
 In other words, we have to dress for the water temperature.
 Lake Michigan rarely inches above 70°F. That is not a swimsuit temperature.
 Frankly, that is a dangerous temperature if you find yourself dumped into the water from your canoe, kayak, or SUP.

 Before I go into any specifics about how to dress for the water temperature, I want to spend a few moments talking about why you need to dress for the water temperature.
 It seems that most people have heard about hypothermia, the lowering of one’s core body temperature that can lead to eventual death.
-Hypothermia is certainly a concern for paddlers, but perhaps surprisingly, hypothermia occurs more often as a result of the slow gradual chilling that takes place when a paddler isn’t eating or drinking enough and is experiencing a slight chill from wind and dampness.
-Even in extremely cold water, hypothermia takes several minutes to set in, so if you can get out of the water quickly and prevent evaporative cooling, it probably won’t be hypothermia that kills you.
-To prevent hypothermia, then, you really have to be dressing for the air temperature, warding off that slow chill caused by damp clothing and wind, and making sure that your body has adequate fuel and water to keep producing heat.
+Hypothermia is certainly a concern for paddlers, but perhaps surprisingly, hypothermia occurs more often as a result of the slow gradual chilling that takes place when a paddler experiences a slight chill from wind and dampness.
+Even in extremely cold water, hypothermia takes at least 30 minutes to set in, so if you can get out of the water quickly and prevent evaporative cooling, it probably won’t be hypothermia that kills you.

-I don’t wish to diminish the danger of hypothermia to a paddler, it is a serious threat to safety, but the real killer in cold water, and the main reason we need to dress for the water temperature, is a phenomenon that very few people seem to be aware of – COLD SHOCK, or to be more medically correct, the cold water gasp reflex.
-In the interests of keeping my sentences a little shorter, I will use the term “cold shock” for the rest of this article.
+I don’t wish to diminish the danger of hypothermia to a paddler, it can a serious threat to safety, but it can be easily prevented.
+The real killer in cold water, and the main reason we need to dress for the water temperature, is a phenomenon that very few people seem to be aware of – COLD SHOCK.

-When your body is unexpectedly thrown into water less than 70 degrees Fahrenheit, there are some very serious, sudden physical effects that your body experiences.
+When your body is unexpectedly thrown into water less than 70° Fahrenheit, there are some very serious, sudden physical effects that your body experiences.
 The first effect is an involuntary gasp reflex.
 I don’t think I have to go into much explanation of why it would be dangerous to be gasping while your head is underwater.
 When this occurs, the victim may never make it back to the surface unless he/she is wearing a life jacket.
 Drowning can be instantaneous.
 Even if you do make it back to the surface without swallowing water, that shock of cold water will cause you to begin hyperventilating.
 Again, you may breathe water into your lungs with drowning as a result.
 More likely, you will have trouble catching your breath.
 Hyperventilating causes you to blow off too much carbon dioxide causing a disorienting sensation.
 The paddler feels unable to get a good breath and panic often results.
-People who would normally be good swimmers have drowned shortly after falling into cold water because feelings of panic caused them to make irrational decisions and to use very poor swimming technique.
+People who would normally be good swimmers have drowned shortly after capsize in cold water due to the loss of breathing control that brings on swim failure.
 I have had a personal experience with this aspect of cold shock.
 My first rescues class was in Lake Superior on a cold, gray day in mid June.
 I was wearing a wetsuit, polypro long underwear, fleece pullover, paddling jacket, and neoprene hood.
 After coming to the surface following my wet exit, I felt like I had been punched in the chest and it took me probably at least 30 seconds to get control of my breathing as I was hyperventilating.
 Thankfully, my clothing gave me enough protection that I did not gasp involuntarily underwater, and we were in a calm area where my PFD kept my head above water until my breathing returned to normal.
 I no longer paddle in those water temperatures without a drysuit, no matter what the air temperature.
 It’s easier for me to cool off on hot days than to worry about ending up in cold water.

 If you start doing some research, you will come across documented cases of fit, healthy people who seemed to drown very suddenly when dumped into cold water without adequate thermal protection of the torso and head.
 For many years, these deaths were attributed to hypothermia and other conditions that caused drowning, but it appears now that most likely, what we are referring to as cold shock was the cause of death.
 Every spring we hear of deaths among paddlers who appear to have drowned in cold water.
 Unfortunately for us, the news media reports the death when it happens, but never comes back to let us know what the autopsy results were.
 I think it is fair to assume that many, if not most of these deaths are probably a result of cold shock brought on by paddlers who were not sufficiently dressed for immersion in cold water.